gchudnov/swearwolf/README.md

 ![Scala CI](https://github.com/gchudnov/swearwolf/workflows/Scala%20CI/badge.svg)

-Using this library, one can create full-screen text-based applications.
-The library sends the correct control characters to the terminal to display text in the given style.
+The library allows to create full-screen text-based applications (TUI).
+It sends the correct control characters to the terminal to display text in the given style.

-The additional library of UI-primitives, *woods* can be used to display basic elements on the screen: a *box*, *graph*, *grid*, *label*, *table* and *rich-text*.
+The additional library of UI-primitives, *swearwolf-woods* can be used to display basic elements on the screen: a *box*, *graph*, *grid*, *label*, *table* and *rich-text*.

 <br clear="right" /><!-- Turn off the wrapping for the logo image. -->